John Boehner: Speaker of the House (2011–2015)

 The Republicans won a majority in the House of Representatives during the 2010 midterm elections, with a net gain of 63 seats.
 During his solemn victory speech, Boehner broke into tears when talking about "economic freedom, individual liberty and personal responsibility...I hold these values dear because I've lived them...I've spent my whole life chasing the American Dream".
 On November 17, 2010, Boehner was unanimously chosen by the House Republicans as their nominee for Speaker, all but assuring his formal election to the post when the new Congress convened with a Republican majority in January 2011.
 He received the gavel from outgoing speaker Pelosi on Wednesday, January 5, 2011.
 He was the first Speaker from Ohio since fellow Republicans Nicholas Longworth (1925 to 1931) and J. Warren Keifer (1881 to 1883).
-He was also the first speaker who has served both as majority and minority floor leader for his party since Texas Democrat Sam Rayburn.